House Maintenance Safety Issues and Hazards

 Shine your light beam above your head and onto the roof decking / framing surface, check carefully areas where attic floor meets the roof, because that’s where attic black mold usually starts appearing (samples of what you might see are on the pictures).

-If you see no discoloration, clean wood surface with no residue on it, than everything should be OK .
+If you see no discoloration, clean wood surface with no mold residue on it, than everything should be OK .